dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 - How can families, small groups and communities can connect to benefit from the same.

-After comparing those mechanisms for the "creation" and diffusion of influence in society, I'll

-- detail how individuals in most every society can harness influence creation and diffusion empower themselves
+  - individuals can harness influence creation and diffusion empower themselves
   - education can be used to strengthen or weaken those influence creation mechanisms and so is an incredibly important vehicle for affecting change.